Terms and Conditions

 The Customer acknowledges and agrees that details of the Customer’s name, address and payment record may be submitted to a credit reference agency, and personal data may be processed by and on behalf of the Supplier in connection with the Services.

-Each Party shall comply with the provisions of the Data Protection Act 1998 (“the Act”) and shall ensure that it is properly registered under the Act for such processing of personal data (as defined in the Act) as may be required in the performance of this Agreement.
+Each Party shall comply with the provisions of General Data Protection Regulations (“GDPR”) and shall ensure that it properly processes personal data (as defined in the Act) as may be required in the performance of this Agreement.
+There will be no processing of data outside of the EU.

 11.1 Without prejudice to any other rights or remedies which the Parties may have, either Party may terminate the Agreement without liability to the other immediately on giving notice to the other if: